scaffold-eth/scaffold-eth-typescript/packages/services/README.md

 # Graph-Node

-1. Make sure you are in `packages/advanced/services` direcotry in your terminal before running the following commands and docker is running.
+1. Make sure you are in `packages/services` directory in your terminal before running the following commands and **`docker`** is also running.

       ```bash
       cd graph-node && docker-compose up